thirdworldists/thirdworldists.github.io/about.md

 There are a million reasons to oppose capitalism-imperialism but only one solution: revolution.
 But revolutions do not just happen spontaneously.
 They require the dedicated efforts of an advanced element representing the proletariat.
 RAIM exists to push forward the subjective forces of socialism and communism.
 Yet what we are doing so far is only the beginning.
 And we need your help.

-Through our various on-the-ground and media cells, RAIM provides a number of ways for people to get involved.
-We strongly encourage those who find agreement with our points of unity and are looking to do something to [contact us](/contact/).
+We strongly encourage those who find agreement with our Cardinal Principles and are looking to do something to [contact us](/contact/).

 <div class="text-center">
 	<a href="{{ site.paths.contact }}" class="btn btn-primary btn-success"><span class="glyphicon glyphicon-envelope"></span> Contact us!</a>